The Doors

 The Doors are an iconic Los Angeles band and there are quite a few locations in Southern California closely tied to the band.

-Lost in the decay of one of the more derelict areas of downtown Los Angeles sits the the former Morrison Hotel.
+Lost in the decay of one of the more derelict areas of downtown Los Angeles sat the the former Morrison Hotel.
 In it’s heyday, the hotel was a place for transients, with rooms available at discounted rates.
 While the band originally asked permission to photograph on the premises, management declined.
 In typical Doors fashion, however, the band snuck inside anyways, when the clerk left the front desk.
 The famous cover photo was taken, without permission, on December 17, 1969.

 LOCATION: 1246 South Hope St, Los Angeles, CA 90015